Earl Caldwell (journalist): Later career and legacy

-Caldwell traveled the campaign trails with Rev. Jesse Jackson during his historic run for the presidency in 1984 and David Dinkins, during his mayoral election in the late 1980s.
-In Africa he covered the fall of the white regime and election of the first black government in Zimbabwe.
+Caldwell traveled the campaign trails with Rev. Jesse Jackson, during Jackson's historic run for the presidency in 1984, and with David Dinkins, during his mayoral election in the late 1980s.
+In Africa, Caldwell covered the fall of the white regime and election of the first black government in Zimbabwe.

 Caldwell broke a barrier in New York City in 1979 when he became the first black journalist to write a regular column in a major daily newspaper, the New York Daily News.
 As a columnist, he mainly wrote about incidents concerning the Black community in New York.
 Topics ranged from police brutality, education, and the relationship between the Black community and the Jewish community.
 He also focused on international politics, specifically about struggles for liberation in Southern Africa, focusing specifically on Apartheid in South Africa.
 In April 1994, three years before the Abner Louima incident, he reported the story of six Haitian male cab drivers who came forward after being raped and sodomized by a police officer.
 The officer used his service revolver, uniform, and the police van for the attacks.
 The city did nothing.
 Caldwell was fired from the Daily News, and was afterward unable to find work in the mainstream press.
 During his time at the Daily News, Caldwell often spoke out against the mass media industry in the United States for discriminatory actions both in its portrayals and in its employment practices.

-In the 1980’s, Caldwell also wrote a featured piece in Ebony magazine in honor of his parents’ 75th wedding anniversary.
+In the 1980s, Caldwell also wrote a featured piece in Ebony magazine in honor of his parents' 75th wedding anniversary.
 The article garnered national attention, prompting Pulitzer-Prize winning Moneta Sleet Jr. to travel to their small hometown to photograph the couple.

 Caldwell is writer-in-residence at the Robert C. Maynard Institute for Journalism Education in Oakland, California, where he is writing The Caldwell Journals, a serialized account of the black journalist movement spawned by the 1960s civil rights movement.
 He previously served as the Scripps Howard Endowed Chair at Hampton University.
 Caldwell also taught a summer at Columbia University's school of journalism.

-In addition to teaching, he has organized efforts to videotape/audiotape African-American journalists selected for an oral history collection.
+In addition to teaching, Caldwell has organized efforts to videotape/audiotape African-American journalists selected for an oral history collection.

 Recent activities

 The Caldwell Chronicle radio program (Friday 4-6 p.m.) originates at WBAI (99.5 FM), the Pacifica radio outlet in New York, and can be heard live over the Internet (www.wbai.org).

-Writer-in-Residence at Hampton University, VA in addition to teaching, he has organized efforts to videotape/audiotape African-American journalists selected for an oral history collection.
+As writer-in-residence at Hampton University, Virginia, in addition to teaching, Caldwell has organized efforts to videotape/audiotape African-American journalists selected for an oral history collection.